orchest/orchest/docs/source/development/development_workflow.rst

 * `Google Chrome <https://www.google.com/chrome/>`_ (integration tests only)

 Currently, the development scripts/tools assume that you are running Orchest in minikube.
-If you have managed to successfully install Orchest in minikube now it's the time to setup your development environment.
+If you have managed to successfully :ref:`install <installation>` Orchest in minikube now it's the time to setup your development environment.

 Development environment
 -----------------------